 - Spin-Off Babies: Barely liked Muppet Babies when I was a kid, hated all the other ones.
 I was one of the seemingly few that did like Rugrats' inversion, All Grown Up! though.

 - Think of the Children!: If anyone uses the innocence of children in an argument, they have no argument.
-It's lazy, borderline disingenuous, and a flat-out insult to both adults and children.
+All it does is make an (unfortunately often successful) attempt at short-circuiting or circumventing logic.
+Furthermore, it is borderline disingenuous and a flat-out insult to both adults and children.
 Children as a whole are impressionable, but they're not stupid.

-This is, of course, a work in progress.
+This is, of course, continually a work in progress.

 Bye for now!